XI International Music & Folk - Dance festival “MONTENEGRO EASTER FESTIVAL”

 - Welcome cocktail

 - Drinks during the performance,,

-- Advertising of the festival (press release, radio and tv channels, posters and flayers).
+- Advertising of the festival (press release, social media promotion,posters and flayers).

 Personal responsibility and health insurance are within the other obligations of the groups.
 First Aid and Medical Hospital will be available, medical services must be covered by the group.

 On your request, You can continue your stay in Budva for Price of 26 Euro per day per person HB – price is special for the participants in festivals that we can provide.

 .After the festival finish organizers will send you link from the festival and you can take the photos from there.
 The copy right of all video materials and pictures are ownership of the Organization of the Festival.

 The festival will organize the transport for the groups coming by plane by picking them up from Tivat airport, during the festival days and back to the same airport.
 The cost of the transportation will be covered by the group and will be additionally agreed according to their number.By applying you confirm that you accept all festival conditions.
 All detailed information will be supply after your confirmation for participations.

 In 2017 on this Festival participated over 460 (children’s, youth and adults) participants from 8 countries of Europe.